apexpl/apexpl.github.io/bitcoinsv_transaction_signatures.md

 ## Generating the SHA256 Hash

-Although I can't claim to know why, the hash that needs to be signed for BCH transactions is a double SHA256 hash of a concatenated with the following elements:
+Although I can't claim to know why, the hash that needs to be signed for BCH transactions is a double SHA256 hash of a concatenated string with the following elements:

 Element | Type | Notes
 ------------- |------------- |-------------